dooblem/tasmota-stuff/README.md

 I bought my devices on [Athom website](https://www.athom.tech).
 They come with Tasmota preflashed.

+## Get a Shelly EM or other energy meter

+Most of the scripts needs a way to monitor the power consumption of the house.

+I'm using a [Shelly](https://www.shelly.com) EM (Electric Meter) with 2 power clamps: 1st on house consumption/feed-in, 2nd on solar production.

+Not tested, but it's certainly possible to use another energy monitoring device, with slight code changes.

+For french users, the [Denky D4 ESP32 TIC Teleinfo Reader](https://www.tindie.com/products/hallard/denky-d4-esp32-tic-teleinfo-reader/) would be a good choice as well!

 ## Instructions

 Those Tasmota scripts require that you flash your Tasmota device with scripting enabled.